kufirre/iot-cybersecurity-seminar/exercise2.md

 For this hands-on exercise, we will use a publicly available version of the [**Eclipse Mosquitto**](https://mosquitto.org/) MQTT server/broker.
 [This server](https://test.mosquitto.org/) is provided as a service for the community to do testing, but it is also extremely useful for testing.

+> [!WARNING]
+> Being publicly hosted, it is possible that the mosquitto broker is not always online and available.
+In case the this server is not available at the time of your testing, you can use the server from [EMQX](https://www.emqx.com/en/mqtt/public-mqtt5-broker) instead.
+When using the EMQX broker, the hostname/endpoint address will be "broker.emqx.io".
+All the other parameters will remain the same.

 ## MQTT client

 For this exercise, we will use [**MQTT explorer tool**](https://mqtt-explorer.com/) as the client.
 MQTT Explorer is a comprehensive MQTT client that provides a structured overview of your MQTT topics and makes working with devices/services on your broker dead-simple.
 Follow the instructions [here](https://mqtt-explorer.com/) to install this tool.